skonfig/extra/type/__matrix_synapse/man.rst

   If set, allows registration of standard or admin accounts by anyone who has the shared secret, even if registration is otherwise disabled.

+bind-address
+  Address used to bind the synapse listeners.
+Can be specified multiple times.
+  Defaults to '::1' and '127.0.0.1'.

 extra-setting
   Arbitrary string to be added to the configuration file.
 Can be specified multiple times.